anna-university-results/.github/profile/README.md

 This entire update will definitly help you to view/check/download/print your anna univeristy examination result.
 All semester result avaliable from here.

 Update: 11-03-2026 new sources added to check au results faster, exam result dates will be updated soon in this page.
+Update: 11-03-2026 New email address added to help students, to contact anna university officials.